What You’ll Learn

 Hover: This should also look similar to the hover state of any single select buttons you have.
 We recommend indicating mouseover on desktop with a subtle change, like a slightly darker background color.

 Selected: To indicate a button is selected it has to look clearly different from the default button.
-You outline the button or change the fill color, but one of the most reliable ways to indicate that a button is selected, is to add a background image of a checkmark.
+One of the most reliable ways to indicate that a button is selected to inverse the colors from default state.

 In this case, we have: